SustainabilitySUSTAINABILITY

 • Develop human resources by passing down and updating KAGAism

-G Create a sustainable
+G Create a sustainable management base

 • Public calls for more robust corporate governance